rackerlabs/support-how-to/content/cloud-servers/migrating-from-parse-to-rackspace.md

       ]
     }

-After you modify this file, you will need to restart the Parse Dashboard service by running the following command:
+After you modify this file, you will need to restart the Parse Dashboard service by running the following command (as root):

     service parse-dashboard restart